anand-surya/Hackathon-IOT-street-light-system/README.md

 #This project is made for Digifest 2017 (Rajasthan).

-The code attached is arduino code.
+The code is to be attached with arduino.